robertorosero/pyhtonmig/Doc/library/pickle.rst

 .. function:: dumps(obj[, protocol])

-   Return the pickled representation of the object as a string, instead of writing it to a file.
+   Return the pickled representation of the object as a :class:`bytes` object, instead of writing it to a file.

-   If the *protocol* parameter is omitted, protocol 0 is used.
+   If the *protocol* parameter is omitted, protocol 3 is used.
 If *protocol* is specified as a negative value or :const:`HIGHEST_PROTOCOL`, the highest protocol version will be used.

-.. function:: loads(string)
+.. function:: loads(bytes_object)

-   Read a pickled object hierarchy from a string.
-Characters in the string past the pickled object's representation are ignored.
+   Read a pickled object hierarchy from a :class:`bytes` object.
+   Bytes past the pickled object's representation are ignored.

 The :mod:`pickle` module also defines three exceptions: